yarabarla/py-chess/blueprint.md

 ## Board
-Will contain a 2d grid of coordinates using an array of 8 arrays, each containing 8 Square elements
+Will contain a 2d grid of coordinates using an array of 8 arrays, each containing 8 Piece elements

-## Squares
+## Pieces
-* Attributes
-  1. Piece Object (white, black, empty)

 # Movement